 Probably less than a 5-minute walk away from Bamberg Cathedral is the Old Town Hall.
-Legend has it that the bishop of Bamberg didn’t give the citizens any land for a town hall so one was literally staked into the river Regnitz.
+Legend has it that Bamberg’s bishop didn’t give the citizens any land for a town hall, so one was literally staked into the river Regnitz.

 It is accessible via a bridge and offers a lovely view of what is referred to as Bamberg’s Little Venice.